Perianal Fistula

 Management

-The definitive management for an anal fistula depends largely on the cause and site*and varying surgical options are available.
+The definitive management for an anal fistula depends largely on the cause and site*, with varying surgical options available.

 *For those due to perianal Crohn’s disease (following drainage of any perianal abscess present), medical management of the Crohn’s disease is often started first prior to further surgical intervention